Start your food blog on Cucumbertown, personalise it with themes and custom domains, publish beautiful recipes crafted using RecipeWriter!

 Hearty Welcome to my blog.
 I am Mareena, a fun-loving person and a foodie.
 My love for food extends to my kitchen, where I try out new dishes from around the world.
 My other interests include music, dance, reading and a bit of gardening.
 This blog has a collection of more than 400 tried and tested recipes.
 I hope you taste success with these recipes as I did!!→ View blog

-We’re two friends and foodies ([@trevin](https://twitter.com/trevin) and [@adamb0mb](https://twitter.com/adamb0mb)) who love to cook at home.
+We’re two friends and foodies ( @trevin and @adamb0mb ) who love to cook at home.
 For years, we’ve been lusting after trying to cook sous vide at home, but couldn’t handle the costs of home machines at that time.
 In 2012, we both backed a project on Kickstarter called the Nomiku that promised a relatively cheap sous vide immersion circulator for use at home.
 After waiting over a year, we finally received our Nomiku units in September 2013 and have been cooking sous vide non-stop.
 It literally has changed the way we eat in each of our homes with our families!
-The collection of recipes you’ll find on this site will mostly be an aggregation of recipes we’ve found scouring the web, and occasionally you’ll find original recipes lovingly created in our respective homes.
+The collection of recipes you’ll find on this site are mostly original recipes lovingly created in our respective homes.
 We’ll also be sharing tips on tools and techniques that we’re learning along the way.→ View blog

 Lets talk food is all about, well as is obvious, FOOD.
 I am mostly clueless about life and its many trappings and trimmings but one thing I am clued in about is food.
 This blog is all about my tumultuous relationship and crazy love for food.→ View blog

 With a justified fondness towards simple, home cooked Odia specialities, "The Turmeric Kitchen" represents home style cooking with lots of experimentation and tons of love.This is an earnest pursuit to present recipes that are easy to make and very simple to follow.
 One of my favorite quotes very aptly sums up my food philosophy - "The only real stumbling block is fear of failure.
-In cooking, you've got to have a what-the-hell attitude" - Julia Child, American chef and TV personality→ View blog
+In cooking, you've got to have a what-the-hell attitude"- Julia Child, American chef and TV personality Contact me @firstname.lastname@example.org→ View blog